National Police Agency (South Korea)

-The spiritual origins of Korean Police organization date to the Police Department of Provisional Government of the Republic of Korea.
-After the end of the decades-long Japanese colonial rule, the United States Army Military Government in Korea (USAMGIK) created a police administration bureau under U.S. military governance, and established a police department in every province, relying upon the police from the Japanese colonial era to maintain law and order.
+The origins of Korean Police organization date to the Police Department of Provisional Government of the Republic of Korea.
+After the division of Korea in 1945, the United States Army Military Government in Korea (USAMGIK) created the Police Administration Bureau under its command, and established a police department in every province, relying upon the police force from the colonial period to maintain law and order.
+A Bureau of National Security was established in 1948 before its demise in 1974.

 The present-day agency was created in 1991, reshuffling the National Security Headquarters in the Ministry of Home Affairs (내무부 치안본부) to the National Police Agency.

 History

 Before 1945

-The origins of the Korean Police organization is the Police Department (경무국) of the Provisional Government of the Republic of Korea.
+The spiritual origins of South Korean law enforcement organization lie in the Police Department (경무국) of the Provisional Government of the Republic of Korea.
 The bylaws of the Korean Provisional Government promulgated on April 25, 1919, stipulated the roles and responsibilities of the Police Bureau under the Provisional Government.
 The first Commissioner General of the Police Bureau was Kim Gu, who laid the foundation for the Korean police force.
 Police of the Provisional Government guarded key figures in the government and government office building, as well as maintaining public security in the oversea Koreans society.

 In 1923, Kim Gu established the neighborhood patrol force (의경대) in the Shanghai group of overseas Koreans.
 Its mission was to maintain public security in the Korean society of Shanghai.
 This organization was later renamed to the Korean Patriotic Organization, a secret organization that aimed to assassinate prominent Japanese figures of the Empire of Japan.

 1945–1948: Period of the Police Administration Department

-On August 15, 1945, Japan surrendered control over Korea and the southern part was occupied by the United States and established the United States Army Military Government in Korea.
-Under the U.S. military government, the Police Administration Bureau (경무부; Hanja: 警務部) was established, directed by Lawrence E. Schick, and established a police department in every province in 21 October.
-This police organization was formed with 2,000 officers, most were former police in the Japanese colonial government.
+On August 15, 1945, after subsequent liberation of Korea and division of Korea, the United States Army established the United States Army Military Government in Korea (USAMGIK).
+Under the USAMGIK government, the Police Administration Bureau (경무부; Hanja: 警務部) was established, directed by Lawrence E. Schick, and established a police department in every province on 21 October.
+This police organization was formed with 2,000 officers, most were former police in the colonial government.
 The first Korean Director of the National Police Department was Chough Pyung-ok, with his term beginning on 21 October.

 In 1946, the Police Administration Bureau (경무부; Hanja: 警務部) was promoted into the Department of Police Affairs.
 In March 5, the police department launched the Railway Provincial Police Division, which was eventually abolished in 1949.
 During this period, Korean police were deployed to conflicts such as the Autumn Uprising of 1946 and the Jeju uprising between 1948 and 1949.
-The First Republic of Korea was founded on 15 August 1948 after the transfer from the United States Army Military Government and Syngman Rhee became the first President of Korea following the May 1948 general election.
+The First Republic of Korea was founded on 15 August 1948 and Syngman Rhee became the first president of South Korea following the May 1948 general election.
 The Bureau of National Security (치안국) is established under the Minister of the Internal Affair.